 However, if you want to access all your favorite websites and apps, you’ll need a VPN.

-This is because the Chinese government blocks major Western sites and apps like Instagram, Facebook, Google, Gmail, YouTube, WhatsApp, New York Times, the BBC, and even Tinder.
+This is because the Chinese government blocks major Western sites and apps like Instagram, Facebook, Google, Gmail, YouTube, WhatsApp, The New York Times, and even Tinder.

 A virtual private network – VPN for short – means you can bypass the Great Firewall of China and keep using the sites you know and love.

 I’ve travelled extensively throughout China, and I’ve found that ExpressVPN is the most reliable.